Array-based Sequences - Queue, Stack

 The system must operate in a console-based environment and must not use any database.

-- Remove and process the customer at the front of the queue
+- SERVE: remove and process the front customer

 | Attribute | Data Type | Description |